devans10/pugo/README.md

 [![Build Status](https://travis-ci.com/devans10/go-purestorage.svg?branch=master)](https://travis-ci.com/devans10/go-purestorage) [![Go Report Card](https://goreportcard.com/badge/github.com/devans10/go-purestorage)](https://goreportcard.com/report/github.com/devans10/go-purestorage) [![codecov](https://codecov.io/gh/devans10/go-purestorage/branch/master/graph/badge.svg)](https://codecov.io/gh/devans10/go-purestorage) [![GoDoc](https://godoc.org/github.com/devans10/go-purestorage?status.svg)](https://godoc.org/github.com/devans10/go-purestorage)

 # Pure Storage REST client for Go
-This library is designed to provide a simple interface for issuing commands to a Pure Storage Flash Array using a REST API.
+This library is designed to provide a simple interface for issuing commands to a Pure Storage FlashArray using a REST API.
 It communicates with the array using the golang http library, and returns the data into types defined within the library.

 This is not designed to be a standalone program.
 It is just meant to provide functions and communication within another progrom.